 Greece and Troy are on the brink of war; the gods are, as usual, committing cruelties our of jealousy and bitterness, and our lovers must wade through all of this while dealing with a curse that will destroy their love forever.

 Translated from the Japanese by Allison Markin Powell

-This is because, on a deeper level, Strange Weather in Tokyo is very much about finding an equilibrium between the lost Japan of old – the pre-war Japan of ancient traditions which Sensei hailed from – and the modern, fast-paced, neon-lit Japan of today which Tsukiko represents.
+This is because, on a deeper level, Strange Weather in Tokyo is about finding an equilibrium between the lost Japan of old – the pre-war Japan of ancient traditions which Sensei hailed from – and the modern, fast-paced, fast-paced, neon-lit Japan of today which Tsukiko represents.

 Read More: Our Review of Strange Weather in Tokyo

 Kitchen by Banana Yoshimoto

 Translated from the Japanese by Megan Backus

 One of the best things about Kitchen – something that stands out amongst other romance books – is that it was so ahead of its time.
 Or, at least, it was courageously of its time when most other books and movies fail to be.